 t = tonne

-Workers involved in the production of resins, man-made vitreous fibres and plastic products are potentially exposed to formaldehyde.
+Workers involved in producing resins, man-made vitreous fibres, and plastic products are potentially exposed to formaldehyde.
 Levels are expected to be low, however, because of improved ventilation and the development of resins that release less formaldehyde.

-The biggest source of environmental formaldehyde is combustion and combustion by-products from power plants, incinerators, refineries, wood stoves, kerosene heaters, cigarettes, photochemical oxidation of hydrocarbons and other formaldehyde precursors, and forest fires.[2,12]
+The biggest sources of environmental formaldehyde are combustion and combustion by-products from power plants, incinerators, refineries, wood stoves, kerosene heaters, cigarettes, photochemical oxidation of hydrocarbons and other formaldehyde precursors, and forest fires.[2,20]

-Other sources include vent gas and waste water from formaldehyde production, vehicle exhaust, and off-gassing from formaldehyde-containing products (e.g., fumigants, soil disinfectants, embalming fluid, leather tanning agents, building material resins, wood products and building materials, and resin-treated fabrics and paper).[2,12]
+Other sources include vent gas and wastewater from formaldehyde production, vehicle exhaust, and off-gassing from formaldehyde-containing products (e.g., fumigants, soil disinfectants, embalming fluid, leather tanning agents, building material resins, wood products and building materials, and resin-treated fabrics and paper).[2,20]

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to formaldehyde in Canada:
+Searches of Environment Canada's National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to formaldehyde in Canada:

 NPRI and US Household Products Database